pmean/build-website/text/17/05/consulting-trap.md

 perspective, he/she has been getting something for free and now you're threatening to take it away.
 It would be hard not to feel hurt.

-Take your next interactionÂ  or just call them out of the blue.
+Take your next interaction  or just call them out of the blue.
 Then propose something new and bold.
 Say "I'm intrigued by your work and I think there may be an opportunity for us to expand our interactions.
 It will cost you some money, but I think that if you invested in a deeper